daniel-ilett/blog/_posts/2019-06-15-tut2-4-edge-outline.md

 A stencil buffer is a way of remembering a section of pixels so that we can modify only a specific section of an image or discard a subset of pixels at a later stage.
 In our example, we're interested in the latter case; we want to draw Ethan as usual, remember which pixels he was drawn on, then draw Ethan's outline on top, but discard the pixels where Ethan was already drawn.
 We can do this by writing a stencil when drawing Ethan the first time, then reading that stencil during the outline pass.

-The syntax for stencils is fairly straightforward, and ShaderLab holds our hand for the most part.
+The syntax for stencils is straightforward and ShaderLab holds our hand for the most part.
 A stencil runs over the whole image alongside the rest of the Pass, so each of the following stages happen on a per-pixel basis.
 At the top of the first Pass, between our Tags and CGPROGRAM block, we define a `Stencil`.

 ~~~glsl
 Stencil